MicrosoftDocs/win32/desktop-src/NetMon2/iesp-connect.md

 ---
-Description: 'The Connect method connects the NPP to the network by using a specified NIC and provides configuration information about the connection.' ms.assetid: '48189b2b-9889-4bd8-8972-26005fb7c341'
+Description: The Connect method connects the NPP to the network by using a specified NIC and provides configuration information about the connection. ms.assetid: 48189b2b-9889-4bd8-8972-26005fb7c341
-title: 'IESP::Connect method'
+title: IESPConnect method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IESP::Connect method